LogiScore/backend/README.md

 # LogiScore Backend API

-FastAPI backend for the LogiScore freight forwarder review platform with subscription management.
+FastAPI backend for the LogiScore freight forwarder review platform with subscription management and payment integration.

 ## Features